guettli/sense-of-taste-bias/README.md

 food which does not give us
 what we really need.

+# Tofu

+For me a good example is tofu.

+Tofu does not taste.
+It does not taste good and it does not taste good.
+It just does not taste at all - like air.

+But it contains a lot of good stuff.

+Our gustatory system is very broken.

 # Biases

 There is a list of biases at Wikipedia.